scionproto/scion/doc/protocols/authenticator-option.rst

 :math:`aw := [T-a/2, T+a/2)`

-[i] The acceptance window is equal or smaller than the minumum DRKey epoch length.
+[i] The acceptance window is equal or smaller than the minimum DRKey epoch length.

 The receiver entity derives the absolute timestamp and selects the associated DRKey by: